Keith969/8755prg/README.md

    without the jumper you can apply 5v via the 'ext pwr' header.

 4) If you need to program the PIC in situ you can connect the PicKit to the ICSP header on the hardware.
-The pin marked 1 goes to pin 1 of the PIC.
+The pin marked 1 goes to pin 1 of the PicKit.

-5) When initially powered, or after a reset, the hardware orange LDE will flash.
+5) When initially powered, or after a reset, the hardware orange LED will flash.
    At this stage you can run the eprom_prg app on your PC and select the device you want to program, set the baud rate (the default of 115,000 should be used unless you really want to change it), plus the serial interface which